shamilton1/Experimental/workflow.md

 # Prerequisites
-A GitHub account with an associated and verified email address is required before you can fork/edit repositories or create pull requests.
+You require a GitHub account with an associated and verified email address before you can fork/edit repositories or create pull requests.

 Visit the GitHub [homepage][] to register.